WATERSHED DEVELOPMENT

 Badanala Watershed

 In the village of Luburusing, a canal dug from the source of water was used to divert water to the fields.
 But the canal was devoid of any storage capacity of its own and proved futile during prolonged dry spells- the time when water is most required.
-Under the watershed programme, it was possible to construct a check dam and tank, enabling the storage of water and providing security in times of drought.

 The structure comprises a silt trap and an outlet box, allowing for the management of surplus water.
 The total storage capacity is 2 acre feet for irrigation and 4 acre feet as dead storage.
 This dead storage water could be used for fishery, thereby generating a source of income.
 The tank also checks the run-off from the surrounding upland hills.
 During the monsoon, the area used to experience huge landslides.